 Information shared with SHARE Center counselors, healthcare providers, and chaplains

-When you consult them in their professional capacities, SHARE Center counselors, healthcare providers (including mental health practitioners), and chaplains will not reveal any information you share without your explicit permission except in rare circumstances where your or another person’s health and safety is at imminent risk.
+When consulted in their professional capacities, SHARE Center counselors, healthcare providers (including mental health practitioners), and chaplains will not reveal any information you share without your explicit permission except, in rare circumstances where your or another person’s health and safety is at imminent risk.

 Information shared with Title IX Coordinators

 Title IX coordinators will not share identifying information with anyone beyond the Title IX office without your permission, except in the rare event of an immediate or ongoing threat to your safety or community safety.
 In cases of sexual assault or other criminal conduct, Title IX coordinators will share non-identifying details about the incident with the Yale Police Department for statistical purposes (as required by the federal Clery Act), and will advise you about the resources and assistance that the police can provide.

 Title IX coordinators will work with you to address your immediate concerns, connect you with appropriate resources, review the complaint options (informal, formal, criminal) available for further action, and help facilitate those actions at your request.
 Many actions and accommodations can be taken or made while protecting your identity.
 Some accommodations may require the Title IX coordinator to work with other university personnel (e.g., deans, Human Resources, housing staff), but they will only be pursued with your permission.